antonvsdata/notame/README.md

-## amp - Automated Metabolomics Pipeline
+## notame - Workflow for non-targeted LC-MS metabolic profiling

-This package can be used to analyze preprocessed LC-MS data.
+This package can be used to analyze preprocessed LC-MS data in non-targeted metabolomics (notame, see?).
 The starting point of the analyses conducted by this package is a peak table file, output from e.g. MS-DIAL.

 The package contains functions for visualizing and further preprocessing LC-MS data, as well as handy ways of conducting simple statistical analyses.